-Seattle Sounders MLS title win voted Sports Story of the Year at the MTR Western Sports Star of the Year Awards
+Sounders' MLS title win voted Sports Story of the Year at Sports Star of the Year Awards

 “I think that experience last year really helped us,” Plum said.
 “We have a lot of confidence in each other, just our chemistry, and we know that when we play together we win big basketball games.
 With that being said, the Pac-12 is really tough, and we’ve gotta stay together.”

-Seahawks linebacker Bobby Wagner was voted male sports star of the year after leading the NFL with 167 tackles – a new Seahawks single season record.
+Seahawks linebacker Bobby Wagner was voted male sports star of the year after leading the NFL with 167 tackles – a Seahawks single season record.

 UW quarterback Jake Browning, Sounders forward Jordan Morris, Mariners outfielder Nelson Cruz and former WSU receiver Gabe Marks were the other finalists for that award.

 WSU center Riley Sorenson was honored with the Wayne Gittinger Inspirational Award, while former Seahawks defensive end Jacob Green was presented with the Paul G. Allen Award for significant philanthropic contributions.
-The Keith Jackson Award for media excellence went to Rick Rizzs, otherwise better known as “The Voice of the Mariners.”
+The Keith Jackson Award for media excellence went to Rick Rizzs, better known as “The Voice of the Mariners.”

 The opinions expressed in reader comments are those of the author only, and do not reflect the opinions of The Seattle Times.